We waste so much time worrying about the wrong things.

 Truth bomb: just because it’s natural, it doesn’t mean it’s good for you.
 Instead of making a fuss about all the synthetic things lurking in your cosmetics, start worrying about the irritating natural stuff that’s so common everywhere.

 Yep.
 You’ve read that right.
 Irritating.
 Natural.
 Stuff.
 Natural ingredients can be irritating as hell, too.
 It’s not my personal opinion.
 Science agrees.

-Here are seven irritating natural ingredients that have no business being in our skincare products:
+Here are seven irritating natural ingredients that science says have no business being in your skincare products:

 1. Citrus-Derived Ingredients